etcaples/better-meal-splitter/README.md

   - it only increments indiv `priceTally` if it's a new item addition

 Component: SUBTOTAL LIST
-9. Now that there's datas in the `priceTallies` property,
-  - TODO: the key-value pairs for each person and their subtotal will render altogether

 Component: TIP TAX INPUTS
 10. when a tax amount is entered in the tax input, `getTax` is fired and stores the tax temporarily as number in `tax` in state